 Learning is based on situational learning; resources are very limited.
 We make our own materials for the classroom.
-From our district, we are asked to use "questioning," but our students do not understand the peer-to-peer settings.
+From our district, we are asked to use "questioning," but our students do not understand the prompts.
+So, our focus now is questioning and having students respond.
+We've learned that students respond to gesturing, repetition, and sign language.
+They like learning the language with all these kinesthetic and hands-on strategies, so that's the one thing that really helped us in getting them to learn the language.
+Students help each other in peer-to-peer settings.
 We use this strategy called Talk Moves.
 I get up and ask a question to one student.
 That person gets up and asks another.
 We have three or four students walking around asking each other questions and talking to one another.